waffleio/waffleio-gh-actions/action-newissuecomment/README.md

 Example of the Actions tab show this action running:
 ![GitHub Logo](/docs/actions_tab.png)

-Example og the log details from this action running:
+Example of the log details from this action running:
 ![GitHub Logo](/docs/action_debug.png)